nathancarter/weblurch/doc/plan.md

 becomes convenient or useful; this document lists things in a more-or-less required order of completion.

-## Code attributes

- * In the attributes dialog, for any atomic value that has a code attribute, make its "Edit" button pop up the same code editor that would be used if the value were in the document and its "Edit as code" context menu item were chosen.
-    * For visible attributes, store the results using `setContentAsCode()` as usual.
-    * For hidden attributes, set their meaning with a simple change of the OMSTR's value, but set their HTML code using `codeToHTML()` for the internals of the group.
-    * Wrap it in a single undo/redo transaction.

 ## Labels

  * Create a global array of all labeled expressions.